ajay9634/EXAGEAR-XEGW/README.md

 - Try different registry fixes from the Start Menu

-- Try csmt0 and other registry
+- Try CSMT 0 for stability or black screen fix

+- Install gdi registry for old 2d games

 ### ✅ Performance Optimization